Ryllari/text-analyzer/README.md

 - Export Data Categories as CSV File: Exports the categories table to a CSV file.

-- Export Data Integrity as CSV File: Exports the integrity table to a CSV file.
+- Export Data Completeness as CSV File: Exports the completeness table to a CSV file.

 The purpose of this tool is to validate whether data meets standard requirements to belong to a given dataset.